JoshData/alexa-transit-times/README.md

 	(At Union Station, a Red Line arrives in 5 minutes...)

+	Stop.

+	(app closes)

+	Ask public transit for times to work.

 Logo uses the images [Train by Michael Zenaty from the Noun Project](https://thenounproject.com/search/?q=train&i=21833#_=_) and [Bus by Jens Tärning from the Noun Project](https://thenounproject.com/search/?q=bus&i=386494).